© Robin and Tina Whittle, Real World Interfaces ABN 29 836 876 922 rw@firstpr.com.au 5 June 2013

 There is no extra charge for removing the Kenton CV socket kit.
 (The Devil Fish performs all the functions of that kit, except that the Kenton kit automatically deactivates the internal sequencer's accent state, and the Devil Fish Version 2.1D and beyond enable a high Slide input voltage to drive the gate, in order to "tie together" notes which have separate Gate pulses.)

-If you have a Devil Fish version 1.x (1993) 2.x (2006 onwards) or 3.x then I can upgrade the machine to the current 4.2 version with MIDI.
+If you have a Devil Fish version 1.x (1993) 2.x (2006 onwards) or 3.x then I can upgrade the machine to a 4.2 version with MIDI.
 It is not possible to install the MIDI In system with these older Devil Fish circuit boards.
 This replaces the existing Devil Fish circuit boards, so your machine will have 7 new small black pots with silver lines and three new toggle-switches in the Devil Fish panel, with new CV, Gate etc. sockets at the rear.
-When the MIDI Out system is finished, I will likewise be able to upgrade these older machines to MIDI In and Out.

 If you have a 4.x Devil Fish with MIDI In, I will be able to extend this to provide MIDI Out as well.
+If it is an earlier version than this, then the Devil Fish boards need to be replaced with current version 5.x boards in order to provide either MIDI In or MIDI In and Out.

 Set of tact switches for TB-303 or TR-606